Samu-K/Samu-K/README.md

 **Current projects:**

-I just finished my first real object detection project.
-You can take a look at in over at Samu-K/office_control I'm also working on my first c++ project (Samu-K/budget_app)
+Currently working on my budgeting app.

 **Where I can be reached?**